Questions about becoming a home inspector

 Q: How much does the training cost to be a home inspector?

 A: The training varies between course providers.
 There are providers of online content which range from a few hundred dollars to several thousands of dollars.
-Again, if you live in a province that does not regulate the industry, arguably there may not be any costs associated with deeming yourself “qualified” to be a home inspector.
-Naturally we recommend that you obtain your home inspections training preferably from a Canadian provider that focuses on Canadian codes and standards.
-The Canadian Institute of Home Inspectors updates all of our modules every 6 months.
-Hence why we recommend our students return to our free in class sessions to replace their modules free of charge.
+If you live in a province that does not regulate the industry, arguably there may not be any costs associated with deeming yourself “qualified” to be a home inspector.
+Naturally, we recommend that you obtain your home inspections training preferably from a Canadian provider that focuses on Canadian codes and standards.
+The Canadian Institute of Home Inspectors updates all of our modules regularly to stay relevant with the changing industry.

 Q: Would my residential construction experience correlate to home inspections?